FLORIN

 modelled on the eccentric artist scholar, Seymour Kirkup,

-modelled on herself.
-Indeed, George Eliot's Romola looks in a
+death mask, Romola modelled on herself.
+Indeed, George Eliot's

-mirror at herself in the text to test the efficacy of her
+Romola looks in a mirror at herself in the text to test the

-transformation.
-Iain McGilchrist, the neuroscientist, has noted
+his transformation.
+Iain McGilchrist, the neuroscientist, has

-a first person narrative, the reader being as if Romola, who is
+is a first person narrative, the reader being as if Romola, who

-self-examination, as Nello the Barber called it, a nosce
+is a self-examination, as Nello the Barber called it, a nosce

 teipsum mirror, a knowing of thyself.
 Two other characters